OpenHD/Documentation/README.md

 # Introduction

 ![](.gitbook/assets/plain\_openhd\_logo.jpg)

-Welcome to the Open.HD Introduction Page!
+###Welcome to OpenHD

+OpenHD is a suite of software designed for long-range video transmission, telemetry, and RC control.
+While we originally designed it with hobbyist drones in mind, it can be adapted to a wide range of other applications as well.

+###What Open.HD Can Do

+Our suite can transmit:

+    High definition video (with multiple cameras)
+    Two-way UAV telemetry
+    Audio*
+    RC control signals

+All of these signals can be sent over a single transmission channel.

+###How OpenHD Works

-OpenHD is a Software/Suite to transmit Video,Rc-Link and Telemetry over long range.
-It is build with Drones in mind, but can be easily adapted to other usecases.
-We do this via off-the-shelf Wi-Fi adapters available for purchase online, however it is not standard Wi-Fi, which is unsuitable for low-latency or very long distance transmission.
-Instead, Open.HD configures the Wi-Fi adapter in a way that is closer to a simple broadcast, much like analog video transmission hardware you may be using already.
+We use off-the-shelf Wi-Fi adapters that are available for purchase online.
+However, we don't use standard Wi-Fi, which isn't well-suited for low-latency or long-distance transmissions.
+Instead, we configure the Wi-Fi adapter to operate like a simple broadcast, which is more similar to analog video transmission hardware.

-High definition video, 2-way UAV telemetry, audio, and RC control signals can all be sent over a single transmission channel.

-A multi-platform [Open.HD app ](https://github.com/OpenHD/QOpenHD/releases)is available for live video with a customizable OSD.

-**For support and further reading:**
+This configuration allows us to transmit high-quality video and other signals over long distances with low latency.

+###QOpenHD App

+We offer a multi-platform [app](https://github.com/OpenHD/QOpenHD/releases) with a customizable on-screen display (OSD) for live video.
+The app is designed to work seamlessly with our suite, and allows you to easily view and control your transmission.

+###Support and Further Reading

+If you need help or want to learn more, we offer several resources:

 * [OpenHD Forum](https://forum.openhdfpv.org/)
 * Public [Telegram](https://t.me/OpenHD\_User) and [Discord](https://discord.gg/P9kXs9N2RP) groups for lots of immediate interaction
-* Please document problems on [Github](https://github.com/OpenHD/Open.HD/issues)
+* Please document problems on [Github](https://github.com/OpenHD/OpenHD/issues)
 * First intro to Open.HD from CurryKitten on [Youtube](https://www.youtube.com/playlist?list=PL7WaECFssECJWfTc0vKYTfUdH5y8UgdI9)

 {% hint style="warning" %}